 California's law on possession of burglary is defined in Penal Code Section 466.
-This statute makes it a crime to be in possession of specific tools closely connected to burglary, when your possession of these tools is with the intent to break into any building, vehicle, or other structures.
+This statute makes it a crime to be in possession of specific tools closely connected to burglary when your possession of these tools is with the intent to break into any building, vehicle, or other structures.

-It's important to note that in some cases, prosecuting a case for possession of burglary tool can be difficult because some people use these type of tools for their employment.
-In other words, possession of these tools can often be work related and there was no criminal intent.
-Just possession of these tools is not a crime by itself.
-Under PC 466, you must have possession of these tools for an unlawful purpose.
+It's important to note that in some cases, prosecuting a case for possession of burglary tools can be difficult because some people use these types of tools for their employment.
+In other words, possession of these tools can often be work-related, and there was no criminal intent.

 In most cases, after police detain someone on suspicion of possessing burglary tools, they will ask the suspect certain common questions in an attempt to get them to make incriminating statements.
 A very common example of this involves a situation where someone is pulled over on a routine traffic stop.
 After police run a background check, they discover the driver has an outstanding warrant for their arrest.

-A prosecutor will try to show your possession of these items as with intent to commit a burglary through circumstantial evidence, meaning they will rely on closely surrounding events to form a belief a crime was committed.
-Our Los Angeles criminal defense attorneys will outline Penal Code 466 below, which is California's law on possession of burglary tools.
+A prosecutor will try to show your possession of these items as with intent to commit a burglary through circumstantial evidence.
+This means they will rely on closely surrounding events to form a belief a crime was committed.

 Legal Definition of Penal Code 466 Burglary Tools